TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 UX: Sales Formatting should be Recept number Date, Cashier then Recept Total.
 		After that its the list of items
 Feature: Item Sheed Keep header always visiable when scrolling down
-Feature: Sheet 1, must be able to scroll down the receipt while keeping the controls stationary.
-Feature: open file on Sheet1 (POS)
 Todo: make the enire row clickable

--------------------------Staged Commit:
 Bug: first item in list is ignored when setting header
 Bug: SelectionChange On Cells (E10:F10, I7, F6, F8, J4) Save the cell value as string then clear it.
 	if selection change other then cell cleared past that value back to original cell.